Jñāna yoga: Upanishads

-In the Upanishads, 'jnana yoga aims at the realization of the oneness of the individual self (Atman) and the ultimate Self (Brahman).
+In the Upanishads, jnana yoga aims at the realization of the oneness of the individual self (Atman) and the ultimate Self (Brahman).
 These teachings are found in the early Upanishads.
 According to Chambliss, the mystical teachings within these Upanishads discuss "the way of knowledge of the Self", a union, the realization that the Self (Atman) and the Brahman are logical.

 The teachings in the Upanishads have been interpreted in a number of ways, ranging from non-theistic monism to theistic dualism.
-In former, rituals are not necessary and a path of introspection and meditation is emphasized for the correct knowledge (jnana) of self.
+In former, rituals are not necessary, and a path of introspection and meditation is emphasized for the correct knowledge (jnana) of self.
 In latter, it is the full and correct knowledge of a Vishnu avatar or Shiva or Shakti (Goddess) that is emphasized.
 In all its various interpretations, the paths are not necessarily mutually exclusive.
 A Jnana yogi may also practice Karma yoga or Bhakti yoga or both, and differing levels of emphasis.

 According to Robert Roeser, the precepts of Jnana yoga in Hinduism were likely systematized by about 500 BCE, earlier than Karma yoga and Bhakti yoga.

 Bhagavad Gita

 In the Bhagavad Gita, jnana yoga is also referred to as buddhi yoga and its goal is self-realization.
 The text considers jnana marga as the most difficult, slow, confusing for those who prefer it because it deals with "formless reality", the avyakta.
 It is the path that intellectually oriented people tend to prefer.

-The chapter 4 of the Bhagavad Gita is dedicated to the general exposition of jnana yoga, while chapters 7 and 16 discuss its theological and axiological aspects.
+The chapter 4 of the Bhagavad Gita is dedicated to the general exposition of Jnana yoga, while chapters 7 and 16 discuss its theological and axiological aspects.
 Krishna says that jñāna is the purest, and a discovery of one's Atman:

 Traditions

-The Advaita philosopher Adi Shankara gave primary importance to jñāna yoga for the "knowledge of the absolute" (Brahman), while the Vishishtadvaita commentator Ramanujar regarded knowledge only as a condition of devotion.
+The Advaita philosopher Adi Shankara gave primary importance to jñāna yoga for the "knowledge of the absolute" (Brahman), while the Vishishtadvaita commentator Ramanujar perceived knowledge only as a condition of devotion.